ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 If you believe in the constitution; then, maybe we should give the *Real Electoral College* a try.
 Otherwise; this should need an addendum/amendment.

 <!-- SCOTUS's job is, as I see it, to preserve freedoms; maintain the integrity of the mechanics of the system.
 Eroding the separation of powers is a poor decision. -->

+## > length of time doing something - eg: we've been doing it this way for... xTime

+Length of time doing something wrong is no excuse to keep doing it wrong.